NativeScript/docs-v7/docs/ui/theme.md

 ### Text

-A number of utility class names are available for changing the display of text you use in your applications.
+Several utility class names are available for changing the display of text you use in your applications.
 Here’s what they do.

 * `body`: A class name for long-form content in your apps, such as paragraph text.